jina-ai/finetuner/docs/walkthrough/create-training-data.md

 ````

-It is worth noting that we support the following dialects:
+We support the following dialects of CSV:

 + `excel` use `,` as delimiter and `\r\n` as lineterminator.
 + `excel-tab` use `\t` as delimiter and `\r\n` as lineterminator.